18 Apr Shiplap is Shipshape

 In the construction of residences, barns, sheds and other structures, shiplap is often used as exterior siding.
 It’s a wooden board milled with a halved groove that results in a unique reveal line.
 And although it is most commonly associated with the outside of a home, it has been achieving great popularity on the inside, as decorative interior paneling.
 In fact, it’s been put to use in a variety of ways few would have suspected just years ago.
 Yet there it is, and it doesn’t appear to be going anywhere soon.

 It’s not something you need to fill the entire room with necessarily.
 Use it first on a single wall, like where the bed headboards meet.
-That might be the perfect complement – the creation of an attractive contrast.
+According to the tvbedstore.co.uk that might be the perfect complement – the creation of an attractive contrast.
 Or you can use the shiplap accent on the first wall you see as you enter the bedroom, for a bit of delightful deception.
 Or more obviously, simply put it on the space that you want to create the most attention for.

 The secondary entry to a home, often known as “the mudroom”, is where we remove additional outer clothing such as boots and winter ware.
 It is another prime candidate for a shiplap modification.
 Just because it’s a transitional space doesn’t mean it has to be devoid of style.
 After all, it sees much activity.
 Shiplap walls designed around mudroom cubby holes create a fantastic look.